Asbjoedt/CLISC/README.md

 Replace [YourArgument] with one of the following arguments:

+*-- Input and output directorices are not allowed to be identical.*

+*-- Delete ' ' around input and output directories.*

 ```
 Count 'Filepath to input directory' 'Filepath to output directory' Recursive=Yes/No
 ```